thomastoumasu/fullstack/Fullstack/notes.md

 https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers

 javascript: primitive types are copied by value, objects by reference.
+See blogListBackend blogs.js, blogRouter.post('/')
 Lodash library for operations on objects

-VSode:
-"editor.formatOnPaste": true
-copy line down command d

-really do not forget e.preventDefault() for form onSubmit really do not forget export default ReactComponent
+really do not forget e.preventDefault() for form onSubmit
+really do not forget export default ReactComponent

 .then(
 .catch(